emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

-  Fjell cooperate with multiple partners to offer the best available technologies assembled as compactly as possible without compromising the quality.
+  Fjell cooperate with multiple partners to offer the best available technologies assembled as compact as possible without compromising the quality.
 With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries which ensures optimum quality of raw material.